An Asian Woman Was Attacked On The Street In NYC & No One Did Anything

 “I don’t care who you are, I don’t care what you do, you’ve got to help your fellow New Yorker,” said de Blasio.

-The Manhattan attack is the latest in a yearlong surge of anti-Asian violence across the country that has been linked in part to the misplaced blame for the coronavirus and former President Donald Trump’s use of racist terms like “China virus.”
-The NYPD has seen at last 33 hate crimes victimizing Asian-Americans so far this year, reports The Associated Press.
-Across the country, more than 3,795 incidents were reported to Stop AAPI Hate, an organization that tracks incidents of discrimination, hate, and xenophobia against Asian-Americans and Pacific Islanders in the United States, from March 19, 2020, to February 28, 2021.
+The Manhattan attack is the latest in a yearlong surge of anti-Asian violence across the country that has been linked in part to misplaced blame for the coronavirus and former President Donald Trump’s use of racist terms like “China virus.”
+The NYPD has seen at least 33 hate crimes against Asian-Americans so far this year, reports the Associated Press.
+Across the country, more than 3,795 hate incidents have been reported to Stop AAPI Hate, an organization that tracks incidents of discrimination, hate, and xenophobia against Asian-Americans and Pacific Islanders in the U.S., during the past year.